pmarques/silabs-firmware-builder/README.md

 ## Building locally

-To build a firmware locally the build container can be reused.
-Simply start the container local with a build directory bind-mounted, e.g.,
+To build a firmware locally, the build container can be reused.
+The **package** ``silabs-firmware-builder`` on the right-hand side of the github page explains how to reuse the pre-built docker container.
+You can then start the container locally with a build directory bind-mounted, e.g.,

 ```sh
 docker run --rm -it \